dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-etcd.md

 {{% codetab %}}

-We can use [Helm](https://helm.sh/) to quickly create an Etcd instance in our Kubernetes cluster.
+Use [Helm](https://helm.sh/) to quickly create an Etcd instance in your Kubernetes cluster.
 This approach requires [Installing Helm](https://github.com/helm/helm#install).

-Follow the instructions [here](https://github.com/bitnami/charts/tree/main/bitnami/etcd) to get started with setting up Etcd in Kubernetes.
+Follow the [Bitnami instructions](https://github.com/bitnami/charts/tree/main/bitnami/etcd) to get started with setting up Etcd in Kubernetes.

 {{% /codetab %}}